 Many woodworkers want to invest some time into understanding wood, which is understandable since we spend a lot of time with it and wood selection is an important aspect to any woodworking project.
 There are many types of “specialty woods” to learn about, from quilted and curly patterns, to the dramatic effects that can be created by quarter sawing lumber, and the incredible patterns that can appear in wood from spalting.
-“What is spalting”, you might ask?
-Spalting is the growth of a fungus in wood that creates dark streaks that follow the grain of the wood.
+But what is spalting, exactly?
+Spalting is the growth of a fungus in wood that creates dark streaks that follow the pattern of the grain.

 Spalting can appear to some degree in most species of wood, but it is dramatic in maple, birch and other light woods.
 The contrast that can appear when spalting occurs in certain woods is outstanding, and this lumber can be a great choice for special projects such as bowls, keepsake boxes, or can be used as an accent wood for nearly any project.